 The first plantings in 1975 were devoted to Zinfandel.
 There are approximately seventeen dry-farmed acres of Zinfandel on St. George rootstock with the bud wood coming from the Hayne Vineyard in St. Helena - one of Zinfandel's "Heritage Clones."

 The six-acre Cabernet Sauvignon parcel was originally planted with clones 191 and 337 on AXR rootstock in 1985.
 In the early 2000s, it was replanted on 420A rootstock, an acre of See-clone Cabernet was added, and two small parcels were budded to Cabernet Franc.

-Various fruit trees (including some of the original orchard’s apple trees), lavender, rosemary, sage, wildflowers and a variety of other plants are incorporated in our vineyard.
+Various fruit and nut trees (including some of the original orchard’s apple trees), lavender, rosemary, sage, wildflowers and a variety of other plants are incorporated in our vineyard.
 These serve not only to beautify the hillside, but also to encourage the presence of beneficial insects and to mitigate the detrimental effects that monoculture practices can have on the land.